-The blue whiting stock has seen an almost threefold increase in spawning stock biomass since the mid 1990's.
-In recent years the stocks has declined in terms of spawning stock biomass and the year classes from 2005 and onwards are all poor.
-However, some signs of improved recruitment were observed from the two surveys in 2011 where young blue whiting were caught in the northern areas of the spawning stock survey in April (IBWSS) as well as in the May Ecosystem survey in the Nordic Seas (IESNS).
-Throughout this low period, recruitment strength in the Bay of Biscay and Celtic Sea seemed to have been high for the regions, indicating a anti-cyclic pattern.
+The blue whiting stock has seen an almost threefold increase in spawning-stock biomass since the mid-1990s.
+In recent years the stocks has declined in terms of spawning-stock biomass and the year classes from 2005 and onwards are all low.
+Throughout this low period, recruitment strength in the Bay of Biscay and Celtic Sea seemed to have been high for the regions, indicating an anti-cyclic pattern.
 The early life stages have a significant influence on the reproductive success of this stock.
 The main blue whiting spawning areas are located along the shelf edge and banks west of the British Isles and Ireland.
 The eggs and larvae spawned on the Porcupine Bank area (west of Ireland) can drift both towards the south and towards the north, depending on the spawning location, oceanographic conditions and the effects from wind force, while the spawning products from the northern spawning area west of the Hebrides always drift northwards.
 The northward drift spreads the major part of the juvenile blue whiting to the Norwegian Sea and adjacent areas from Iceland, Faroes and North Sea to the Barents Sea.
-The larvae usually settle on the deeper areas of the various shelf-edges in the autumn and stay more or less associated with bottom the first winter or more, gradually becoming part of the mature stock after 2 or 3 years.
+The larvae usually settle on the deeper areas of the various shelf edges in autumn and stay more or less associated with bottom the first winter or more, gradually becoming part of the mature stock after two or three years.
 Adult blue whiting carry out active feeding and spawning migrations in the same area as herring.
-Blue whiting has consequently an important role in the pelagic ecosystems of the area, both by consuming zooplankton and small fish, and by providing a food resource for larger fish and marine mammals (ICES, 2009b).
-However, a study by Utne et al. (in press 2012) suggest that the vertical overlap between blue whiting and herring/mackerel in the Norwegian Sea during the summer feeding period is limited as blue whiting prefer to stay in deeper waters than the other two species.
-These indicate that the food competition might be limited between blue whiting and mackerel/herring during the summer months in certain areas.
+Blue whiting consequently has an important role in the pelagic ecosystems of the area, both by consuming zooplankton and small fish, and by providing a food resource for larger fish and marine mammals (ICES, 2009b).
+However, a study by Utne et al. (2012) suggest that the vertical overlap between blue whiting and herring/mackerel in the Norwegian Sea during the summer feeding period is limited as blue whiting prefer to stay in deeper waters than the other two species.
+These indicate that the food competition might be limited between blue whiting and mackerel/herring during summer in certain areas.

-During the spawning stock survey on blue whiting in 2009, large amounts of mackerel were observed throughout the spawning grounds.
+During the spawning-stock survey on blue whiting in 2009, large amounts of mackerel were observed throughout the spawning grounds.
 The mackerel was distributed from 60-300 meters and fed heavily on pearlsides (Maurolicus mülleri) (PGNAPES, ICES RMC/06, 2009).
 The overlapping distribution of feeding mackerel within the blue whiting spawning grounds suggests a possible ecologic interaction between the two stocks, and predation from mackerel on blue whiting egg and larvae could be a contributing factor to the collapse in blue whiting recruitment observed.
 This interaction may have increased significantly both with the growth in the mackerel stock and with the changes observed in mackerel distribution in recent years.
 It is strongly suggested that investigations are carried out on this relationship in order to evaluate possible effects of mackerel on blue whiting recruitment.

 Environmental conditions in the main spawning areas have undergone significant changes during this time.
-Changes in temperature, salinity and circulation have been recorded in long term trend data.
+Changes in temperature, salinity and circulation have been recorded in long-term trend data.
 Blue whiting are sensitive to temperature and salinity and will only spawn in waters with suitable ranges.
-Hatun et al. (2009a) suggests a temperature range of 9°-10°C and salinity ranges of between 35.35 and 35.45 psu.
+Hatun et al. (2009a) suggests a temperature range of 9-10°C and salinity ranges of between 35.35 and 35.45 psu.